Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Fasta files of genome sequence.

-If you want to compute the expressed CDSs only, you need to assign the transcript gff files.
+If you want to compute the expressed CDSs, the transcript gff file is required.

 - Arguments